A tease for The Discovery

 Just before my father died (1999; 19 years after his wife/my mother died) he said to me, “If I knew I’d live this long I’d have taken better care of myself.”
 (All I can say to that is, “Me too.”)

 On February 13, 1999, the last day I saw my living father as I knew him, he said to me as I left, “I love you, Louis.”
 Two of the words he had never used before: “love” and “Louis.”
 I had chosen to use “Louis” when I became an actor (he along with others struggled with this).
-As far as “love” goes, he always loved me, even when we didn’t get along, which stretched all the way to my mother’s/his wife’s death.
+As far as “love” goes, he always loved me, even when we didn’t get along, which stretched all the way to my mother’s/his wife’s death and decades before.
 The last 10 days of her life put us together during all of our waking hours.
-My mother/his wife’s last hours on earth gave us a relationship, that is her passing ended his quest to rule my life and accept that I was an actor and I was able to put behind me a past that I hated.
+My mother/his wife’s last hours on earth gave us a relationship, that is her passing ended his quest to rule my life and accept that I would not march to the beat of his drum.

 - Once my father knocked me cold at home when a friend visited.